ezabyss/Complete-Linux-Training-notes/01-Linux-Foundation-and-Basic-System-Administration/05-System-Administration/29-Recover-Root-Password.md

 They can reset root password.

-Solution:

-- Secure server room
+To protect systems:

-- Use BIOS password
+- Secure BIOS with password
-- Encrypt disk
+- Encrypt disks (LUKS)
-- Secure cloud console access
+- Restrict console access
+- Use full disk encryption

 ---

-# 🧠 Professional Mindset

-Good administrators:

-- Document recovery steps
-- Practice in lab
-- Understand differences between versions
-- Verify SELinux behavior
+# 🎓 Rapid-Fire Answers (Modern)

+### ❓ How do you recover root password in RHEL 8/9?
+Reboot → Edit GRUB → Append `rd.break` → Remount → `chroot` → `passwd` → `touch /.autorelabel` → Reboot.

+### ❓ Why is SELinux relabel required?
+To restore correct file security contexts.

+### ❓ Can this be done over SSH?
+No.

 ---

+# 🧠 Professional Workflow Checklist

+Before performing recovery:

+- Confirm physical console access
+- Confirm correct machine
+- Document changes
+- Test in lab first

+Never attempt first time in production.

+---

 # 🏁 Final Takeaway

-Root password recovery:
+Root password recovery in modern Linux:

-- Is a real-world task
-- Requires calm execution
+- Requires GRUB modification
 - Requires console access
+- Requires SELinux relabel in 8/9
-- Is a must-know skill
+- Is a must-know admin skill

-Practice it in your lab.
+Practice this in lab environment.

-Never practice first time in production.
+This is a real-world scenario.

 ---